bonfire-networks/CommonsPub-Server/docs/ARCHITECTURE.md

 ### `ActivityPub` interaction in our application logic

-The callback functions defined in `ActivityPub.Adapter` are implemented in `MoodleNet.ActivityPub.Adapter`.
-Facilities for calling the ActivityPub API are implemented in `MoodleNet.ActivityPub.Publisher`.
-When implementing federation for a new object type it needs to be implemented both ways: both for outgoing federation in `MoodleNet.ActivityPub.Publisher` and for incoming federation in `MoodleNet.ActivityPub.Adapter`.
+The callback functions defined in `ActivityPub.Adapter` are implemented in `CommonsPub.ActivityPub.Adapter`.
+Facilities for calling the ActivityPub API are implemented in `CommonsPub.ActivityPub.Publisher`.
+When implementing federation for a new object type it needs to be implemented both ways: both for outgoing federation in `CommonsPub.ActivityPub.Publisher` and for incoming federation in `CommonsPub.ActivityPub.Adapter`.

 ## Naming